Improved Linear Programs for Discrete Barycenters: Improved Linear Programs

-An alternative linear program for the Discrete Barycenter Problem has been used as a proof method in \cite{abm-16,m-16} for the properties in Section \ref{sec:Intro}, but not considered for computational purposes.
-However, as we will see in Section \ref{sec:datageneral}, there are inputs where this is the preferred approach, in particular for data in general position.
+An alternative linear program for the Discrete Barycenter Problem was used in \cite{abm-16,m-16} to prove the existence of a sparse barycenter, but it was not considered for computational purposes.
+However, as we will see in Sections \ref{sec:datageneral} and \ref{sec:compgeneral}, this is the best approach for data in general position.

-The key idea is to treat each combination of original support points that gives a weighted mean separately, even if they produce the same coordinates.
-Applying this idea to LP (\ref {barymodLP}) means that a variable $z_j$ is used for each combination of original support points.
-Then $|S_j|=n$, it contains precisely one pair $(i,k)$ for each $i\leq n$.
-If mass is associated to variable $z_j$, it is also fully associated to the corresponding $y_{ijk}$ with $(i,k)\in S_j$.
-This implies that the variables $y_{ijk}$ can be eliminated through $y_{ijk}=z_j$ for all $(i,k)\in S_j$ .
-Informally, assigning mass to $z_j$ gives rise to a {\em fixed transport} to the measures.
+The key idea is to treat each combination of original support points that gives a weighted mean separately, even if some combinations produce the same weighted mean $\x_k$.
+Applying this idea to LP (\ref {barymodLP}), a variable $z_k$ is used for each {\em combination} of original support points.
+Then $|S_k|=n$, as $S_k$ contains precisely one pair $(i,j)$ for each $i\leq n$.
+When mass is associated with variable $z_k$, it is also fully associated to all of the corresponding $y_{ijk}$ with $(i,j)\in S_k$.
+This implies that the variables $y_{ijk}$ can be eliminated through $y_{ijk}=z_k$ for all $(i,j)\in S_k$.
+Informally, assigning mass to $z_k$ gives rise to a {\em fixed transport} to the measures.

-We now develop an LP formulation based on this idea in our own notation.
+We now develop an LP formulation, in our own notation, based on this idea.
 First, we define the set of all combinations of original support points, one from each measure, as